PicanhaLabs/blog/_posts/void.md

 Great, now undefined is true and you are in a debug hell.

-Modern browsers doesn't have this problem anymore, since this assignment is not allowed anymore.
+Modern browsers doesn't have this problem, since this assignment is not allowed anymore.
 ES5 solved this mess.

 But, just in case you have to support old browsers in your job, these are the list of browsers that allow this re-assign of undefined ([source](http://kangax.github.io/compat-table/es5/#Immutable_undefined)):